Maple Messenger – Winter Edition 2025

-Subject Leaders:Â Mrs C Steele
+Subject Leaders:Â Mrs S Ball

-In RE we take this seriously, ensuring that all students have access to high quality RE lessons.
-Here they can learn about a range of religious and non-religious worldviews, explore a variety of important questions and issues and, in turn, begin to consider they own thoughts and ideas about the world they are growing into. Â
+We take this responsibility seriously and ensure that every child has access to high-quality RE lessons.
+Pupils learn about a wide range of religious and non-religious worldviews, explore meaningful questions, and reflect on their own ideas about the world they are growing into.

 We use the Stoke-On-Trent Agreed Syllabus for RE 2021-2026 to teach RE.Â

-At Maple Court Academy, assessment is ongoing throughout every lesson with teachers identifying strengths, misconceptions, and next steps.
+Assessment for learning:At Maple Court Academy, assessment is ongoing throughout every lesson with teachers identifying strengths, misconceptions, and next steps.
 Teachers use this information to feed into subsequent learning sessions.
-Within RE, retrieval practice, questioning and partner discussion is encouraged to help teachers identify children’s progress towards the learning outcome, identifying children’s understanding and progress. Â
+Within RE, retrieval practice, questioning and partner discussion is encouraged to help teachers identify children’s progress towards the learning outcome, identifying children’s understanding and progress.

 Year 1